TomTkacz/EasyMSE/README.md

 # Developing EasyMSE

-Open a terminal and clone the repository with `git clone "https://github.com/TomTkacz/EasyMSE.git"`

-Navigate to the root folder and enter `pip install -e .[dev]`
+Clone the repository, navigate to the root folder, and enter `pip install -e .[dev]`

 Features that need added: